 Runner’s knee

-Also known as patellofemoral pain syndrome or chondromalacia patella, this condition is caused by excessive pressure behind the knee cap, causing knee pain.
+Also known as patellofemoral pain syndrome or chondromalacia patellae, this condition is caused by excessive pressure on the back of the kneecap, resulting in knee pain.
 Generally, the cause of runner’s knee is related to overuse and biomechanical factors that increase the forces behind the kneecap.
 These factors include muscle weakness of the thigh and buttock muscles, hamstring tightness, and flat feet.

-Runners’ knees usually get worse after prolonged sitting, running, going up and down stairs, and kneeling.
-In addition, knee pain can occur suddenly, particularly after a long run.
+Runners’ knees can cause sudden knee pain without injury.
+It often worsens after prolonged periods of sitting, running, climbing stairs, and kneeling.
+Additionally, knee pain can occur suddenly, especially after a long run.

 Treatments consist of regular ice, ibuprofen tablets, and taping.
-In addition, physical therapy is essential to improve your knee and pelvis biomechanics, such as stretching, buttock strengthening, and changing your running shoes.
-Costine injections are rarely used and only if kneecap arthritis is present.
+Additionally, physical therapy is crucial for enhancing your knee and pelvic biomechanics, including stretching, strengthening your buttocks, and adjusting your running shoes.
+Costine injections are rarely used, except in cases where kneecap arthritis is present.

 Often, we use blood tests to search for acute inflammation.
 Generally, we start with inflammatory markers such as CRP and ESR.
-These markers will be elevated in inflammation but will not tell us the exact type of arthritis.
-Also, not all people with active inflammatory arthritis will have raised inflammatory markers.
+These markers will be elevated in inflammation, but will not tell us the exact type of arthritis.
+Additionally, not all individuals with active inflammatory arthritis will exhibit elevated inflammatory markers.

-Also, we do serologic blood tests to help pin down the diagnosis.
-Examples include rheumatoid factor, anti-CCP, and ANA.
+Additionally, we perform serologic blood tests to help confirm the diagnosis.
+Examples include rheumatoid factor, anti-CCP antibodies, and anti-nuclear antibodies (ANA).
 Uric acid levels are helpful in gout.
-Genetic testing with HLA-B27 can help diagnose some types of arthritis.
+Genetic testing for HLA-B27 can aid in diagnosing certain types of arthritis.

-Sometimes, we take a fluid sample from the knee joint to test for cells and crystals.
+Sometimes, we take a fluid sample from the knee joint to test for cells and other particles, such as crystals.

 Finally, imaging can confirm the diagnosis of osteoarthritis.
 A plain X-ray or MRI of the knee is helpful in these cases.